 The directors have no plans for a change in the principal activities of the Company or any intention to liquidate the Company in the foreseeable future.
-The directors acknowledge the Company's net current liability position of £140 million (2021: £69 million).
-The Company had an overall net asset position of £393 million (2021 net asset : £410 million).
+The directors acknowledge the Company's net current liability position of £329 million (2022: £140 million) and have evaluated funding options available to the Company.
+Following this evaluation they are comfortable that any obligations can be met.
+The Company had an overall net asset position of £388 million (2022 net asset : £393 million).
 These financial statements are therefore presented on a going concern basis.